Jewish Diversity and Innovation: The View from the Kitchen

 Women often are the transmitters of culture, handing down traditions from generation to generation.
 Before the days of standardized measuring cups and written recipes, young girls watched as their mothers and grandmothers scooped handfuls of flour and pinches of spices or jarfuls of water or oil in their kitchen wizardry.
 Cooking was one way that women expressed their creativity.

 Batsheva Levy Salzman learned how to cook Sukkot pumpkin soup from her mother as a girl growing up in Morocco.
 When she moved to Israel and then America, she brought the recipe with her in her head, and converted it into a recipe for Thanksgiving.
-Sukkot is traditionally a fall harvest festival, when squash and gourd foods are eaten.
+Sukkot is a Jewish holiday, traditionally a fall harvest festival, when squash and gourd foods are eaten.
 In America, pumpkins (often in the form of pie) are a traditional Thanksgiving food.
 In addition to these similarities, both holidays offer chances to express gratitude to God for the good harvest.
 Switching a food from one holiday to the other helps highlight the relationship between the two holidays.

 Women of other cultures have brought their treasures to Jewish cooking as well.
 In the southern United States, Ferris tells us how African-American women, working as domestic workers for Jewish families, blended their traditional dishes with Jewish foods to create such recipes as barbecued brisket, Sabbath fried chicken, collard greens with gribbenes (fried chicken fat and skins), sweet potato kugel, and lox and grits.